No products in the cart.

 Our faculty will show you how a Chapter 7 works, explain the terms, discuss eligibility and the means test, and show you how to conduct the initial interview with a client.
 We’ll also cover how to manage the filing process (and the forms) and make sure you understand potential conflicts of interest, creditor’s rights and the trustee’s role in the bankruptcy process.
 Lastly, we’ll take a look at the things that can go wrong and how to deal with them.

-This program was recorded in 2017.
+This program was recorded in Illinois in 2017.

 Do you want to improve your public speaking skills?
 Get Faith Pincus’ newly published book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10% off).
 It is also available on Amazon.